ibara/lillian.link/_src/markdown_blog/zoe-and-molly/2016-11-10_redid-zoe-slime.md

 Things I'm really unhappy about and seek to resolve:

+  * Whenever slime attacks slime it gets half damage *and* it heals in some way?
   * Redo removable vent, right now it's just a grey bar
   * Slime zoe eventually gets a skeleton to have a more humanoid form maybe?
   * Another enemy for this area, a big slime that divides into smaller chunks